ahmedhafiz1/Volume_control/README.md

 Step 2: Install all of the prerequisites.

-a.
-Using the command "pip install opencv-python," install openCV packages.
+1. Using the command "pip install opencv-python," install openCV packages.
-b.
-Using the command "pip install numpy," install the numpy package.
+2. Using the command "pip install numpy," install the numpy package.
-c.
-Using the command "pip install mediapipe," install the mediapipe package.
+3. Using the command "pip install mediapipe," install the mediapipe package.
-d.
-Using the command "pip install pycaw," install the pycaw package.
+4. Using the command "pip install pycaw," install the pycaw package.

 Note: You may need to wait 1-2 minutes for the application to start and function correctly.